Shopify/polaris/src/embedded/Alert/README.md

 - If you want to present general content in an overlay in an embedded app, [use the embedded modal component](https://polaris.shopify.com/components/embedded/embedded-modal)
 - To present confirmation that a merchant action was successful in an embedded app, [use the embedded flash notice method](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md#easdkshowflashnotice)
-- To communicate a change or condition that needs the merchant’s attention within the context of a page, and offers next steps, [use the banner component](https://polaris.shopify.com/components/feedback-indicators/banner)
+- To communicate a change or condition that needs merchants’ attention within the context of a page, and offers next steps, [use the banner component](https://polaris.shopify.com/components/feedback-indicators/banner)